**Current Projects:

 Contact:

-Interested candidates should also send their complete CV, top publications, and project portfolio to Dr. Juan Rojas at juan [dot] rojas [@] cuhk [dot] edu
+Interested candidates should also send their inquiries to Dr. Juan Rojas at juan [dot] rojas [@] lipscomb [dot] edu

 General Advice

-In this section, would like to share general advice that I have found helpful over time.
+In this section, I I would like to share general advice that I have found helpful.

 On Research…